Please note we are not currently accepting applications for the programme.

-In the wake of Brexit and the ever-changing uncertainty around Covid-19, grant funding for charities is becoming increasingly limited and competitive.
+In the aftermath of Covid-19 and the current cost of living crisis, grant funding for charities is becoming increasingly limited and competitive.
 The Enterprise Development Programme addresses this, exploring trading and social enterprise for charities.
 It helps small charities be more financially resilient, with a programme of tailored grant and learning support to transition towards enterprise development.

 In the context of the charity sector, enterprise development means building up trading activity within the organisational operations of a charity.
 Funds generated from trading can complement grant funding, and earned profit can act as a source of core funding for charities or be reinvested back into the organisation for further growth, facilitating our much-needed work and services.